jaketay/docs/app/installation/Installing_Jirafe_for_hybris.md

 ###Data Sync Cron Job
 The data sync cron job setting is designed to give you the flexibility to throttle how quickly data is sent to Jirafe, and as a consequence, it will impact how fast Jirafe receives and displays data for your users.
 It is important to make sure it runs often so your end users can have data that is timely and up-to-date.
 For this reason, we suggest setting it to run every five minutes.

+###Validate setup
+Log into HMC and confirm that you see a new section, Jirafe Analytics.
+The System Status page provides an overview of key configuration and processes.
+Connection status should show "ok" for all sites that will be monitored by Jirafe - if not, check the log file for more information - most likely bad credentials or firewall issues.

+Navigate to the data maps section and try each of the maps.
+Ensure that there are no errors and that the output looks valid and complete.
+Ensure that the filter results are true for data that should be sent to Jirafe (online, approved, calculated, ...) and false otherwise.

+Note that AbstractOrderEntry and Address maps are special cases.
+They are not used directly but only used by the other maps.
+Their filters should always return false.

+In another browser window, navigate to your site and add a product to the cart and check out.
+Refresh the HMC status page and confirm that data has been captured - it'll be listed under Synchronization Status.
+Wait a few minutes for the data sync job to complete.
+Confirm that the status of all captured data has gone to ACCEPTED.
+If there are errors, have a look at the data staging table for the relevant site and type.
+The errors column will explain which fields caused the errors.
+You may need to customize the data mappings to match any customizations you're made to your store.
+The data maps section provides an editor from which you can edit and test these customizations.

 ###Heartbeat Configuration
 The Jirafe Heartbeat is simply a health check.
 If Jirafe does not receive a heartbeat within a certain interval based on user activity then a member of our services team will reach out to a client contact to let them know that they are no longer sending data to Jirafe.